smartdevicelink/sdl_java_suite/utils/generator/README.md

 * with `Hashtable` parameter.
 * with all required parameters, based on `"mandatory"` attribute of the `<param>`

-The `response` Function class has additional constructor with `success` and `resultCode` parameters.
+The `response` Function class has additional constructor with `success` and `resultCode` mandatory parameters.
+Order of this parameters is dependent of order in XML.

 ### Constructor without parameters